 With this background knowledge, you should be able to go into the offer stage for new grad software engineer positions knowing what to expect.
 Utilizing these negotiation tools can help you increase your salary beyond the average.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, we’ve seen a 5-20% increase in salary from our fellows in the program.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With these tips and guidance, we’ve seen a 10-20% increase in salary from our fellows in the program.

-If you want to work with any of our advisors 1-on-1 to get help with negotiation or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with negotiation or with any other aspect of the job search, become a Pathrise fellow.